-Work with caring Christian education experts to inspire the next generation of children in grades K-6 to be creative, compassionate, and to live with moral integrity.
+Inspire the next generation of children to be creative, compassionate, and to live with integrity.
 The Elementary Education major prepares you to teach and engage young minds in a public or private school setting from grades K-6.
 This degree will also prepare you for further graduate study.

 Why study elementary education at Northwestern?

-You’ll learn professional practices to engage children from diverse backgrounds and develop an appreciation for diversity in the classroom.
-Classroom preparation is integrated into every facet of teacher education, linking theory to practical experience.
+You’ll learn professional practices to engage children from diverse backgrounds.
+Our students develop an appreciation for diversity in the classroom.
+We integrate classroom preparation into every area of teacher education by linking theory to experience.
 Our small class sizes enable Christian professors to mentor you and encourage your faith to flourish both in and out of the classroom.

-Students who are completing traditional undergraduate programs leading to initial teacher licensure in elementary education may seek an endorsement to their license.
+Students who want to complete this undergraduate degree to get their teaching license in elementary education may seek an endorsement to their license.
 They will receive the endorsement at the time they receive their initial license.
 Candidates must confirm with the School of Education that the endorsement may be added to their chosen major field.
 Credits that have been applied to the licensure major may be double-counted in the endorsement.

 - Communication Arts/Literature Education: Grades 5–8

 - Pre Primary (Early Childhood Education): Ages 3–5

 Northwestern’s School of Education provides you with four levels of classroom practicum experience.

 - The first level allows you to find your personal "fit" within the teaching profession.

 - The second focuses on developing theory and skills related to diversity.